LT Theme Compatibility and Post-Update Troubleshooting

 4. Temporarily deactivate non-essential plugins and test again.

-If the block fails even on a fresh page, the problem is usually not the page content itself.
-It is more likely a plugin conflict, an outdated LT component, or a known regression.
+If the block fails even on a fresh page, it is likely a plugin conflict, an outdated LT component, or a known regression.

-The frontend broke right after updating a plugin
+Handling a frontend that broke right after updating a plugin

-If the problem appeared immediately after updating a plugin, check whether the symptoms match a known regression:
+If the problem appeared immediately after updating a plugin, check whether the symptoms match a known regression before touching WordPress core.

 1. Reinstall the affected plugin if needed.